 To apply for the CTBU Chongqing program, please complete the following forms:

-Submit forms to the Center for International Education and Programs in building B, room B105.
+The most current application can be picked up from the Center for International Education and Programs in building B, room B105 or by emailing

 email@example.com.
 An appointment with the Director of International Education and Programs is required prior to a student's application being complete.
 Appointments can be made by calling 847-214-7231.
 The appointment will give students the opportunity to learn more about the program, ask questions, and have the study abroad application reviewed.